Olex2/Olex2Manual/Tasks/model_building.md

 - DELETE - deletes selected atoms.
 - ESC - deselects all atoms

 For very many operations in Olex2 the following statement is true: If you have a selection, the operation will act on this selection.
 If you don't have a selection, the operation will be applied to ALL atoms.
-For example, if you have two isotropic atoms selected and type anis, only these two atoms will be made anisotropic.
+For example, if you have two isotropic atoms selected and type `CODE anis`, only these two atoms will be made anisotropic.
 If you have nothing selected and do the same, ALL atoms will become anisotropic.
 Olex2 offers several options for selecting atoms individually:

 - Left click with the mouse on an atom or multiple atoms in turn to select one or more atoms.
-- Under Work | Select:
+- Under `@Work|Select`:
     - Exclusive or Additive enable either C, H, N, O or all atoms to be selected either individually or additively.
     - Selection the current atom selection can be Inverted, Deselected, Deleted or Previous returns to the previous atom selection.
     - Select atoms where $U_{iso}$ is greater than (>), less than (<) or equal (=) to a user-defined value.
 Click on Select to select defined atoms.